 Born and raised on a farm in Indiana, Andrea Crawford traded a John Deere tractor for the A train.
 A writer, magazine editor, and journalist, she is writing a memoir about leaving behind her family’s multi-generational farm only to find herself drawn back to agriculture in New York City—of all places.

 Crawford’s stories and essays have been published in Slate, Psychology Today, the New York Times, Tablet Magazine, and more.
-Formerly a contributing editor at Poets & Writers, senior editor at Art News, and executive editor at NYU Magazine, she was awarded an Arthur F. Burns journalism fellowship, for which she reported from Germany, and a Rotary International grant to India.
+Formerly a contributing editor at Poets & Writers, senior editor at Art News, and executive editor at NYU Magazine, she was awarded an Arthur F. Burns journalism fellowship, for which she reported from Berlin, Germany, and a Rotary International grant to India.